 Open an Account and Verify Identity

 No matter which New Zealand stock broker you decide to buy shares through, you will always need to open an account.
-This is so the broker know who you are, and that it complies with its respective license issues (FCA, ASIC, etc.).
-As such, head over to the eToro website and elect o to open an account.
+This is so the broker knows who you are and that it complies with its respective license issues (FCA, ASIC, etc.).
+As such, head over to the Capital.com website and elect o to open an account.

 You will need to provide the following:

 - Full name